Luchador/GUD/tools/geditor/docs/PORTAL_PLACEMENT.md

 clicks on coincident portals cycle their entries.
 Some native entries share one polygon: changing that geometry updates all its connections together, while room-link edits still affect only the active table entry.
+Deletion likewise removes only selected table entries, not every connection sharing their polygon.
+Surviving entries are renumbered.
+If a level's global visibility script references a polygon, its last connection cannot be deleted until the script is updated; the editor explains this and leaves the selection unchanged.
+Depot's empty global visibility script does not impose this restriction.

 **Extra margin (world units)** is editable.
 Enter a nonnegative value and press Enter or **Apply margin**.
 Escape restores the current value; 0 removes the